 - To increase the penetration of health insurance in India

 The first two objectives aimed to make health insurance more customer-friendly so that the coverage needs of individuals are duly fulfilled.
 The third objective was aimed to make health insurance an important part of everyone’s financial portfolios.

-Though these standardisations have improved the benefit structure under health insurance plans, in many cases they have given rise to increased premiums.
-However, before analysing the reason for the increase in premium, here’s a quick look at the main standardisations that were implemented in health insurance plans –
+Though these standardizations have improved the benefit structure under health insurance plans, in many cases they have given rise to increased premiums.
+However, before analysing the reason for the increase in premium, here’s a quick look at the main standardizations that were implemented in health insurance plans –

-- Standardised policy wordings for common coverage benefits
+- Standardized policy wordings for common coverage benefits

 - Coverage for mental illnesses, modern treatments and robotic surgeries